-29. Share-based payments
+29. Share-based Payments

-Long-Term Incentive Plan (LTIP)
+Long-term Incentive Plan (LTIP)

 Every year performance share units (PSU) are granted to eligible key managers by, and at the full discretion of, the Board of Directors to provide eligible key managers of the DKSH Group with the opportunity to become shareholders of the Company, to participate in the future long-term success and prosperity of the DKSH Group and to further align long-term interests of the key managers and the DKSH Group.
 Each PSU is an entitlement to a maximum of 1.5 shares of the Company, provided certain performance targets are achieved during the three-year performance period and subject to the eligible managers remaining in service.
 In case certain predetermined performance thresholds are not met after three years, no shares of the Company will vest under the LTIP.
 At the end of a three-year performance period, the number of PSU's vesting is calculated by multiplying the number of PSU's granted with the vesting multiple.
 For the PSUs granted in 2018 and 2019, 65% of the vesting multiple is linked to the EBIT of the DKSH Group as reported in the Company's last annual report prior to the end of the three-year performance period.
 35% of the vesting multiple depends on the share price measured as the average of the 20 days' closing share price prior to the end of the three-year performance period.
-For the PSUs granted in 2020, 60% of the vesting multiple is linked to the EBIT and 20% of the vesting multiple is linked to the Return on net operating capital (RONOC), both of the DKSH Group as reported in the Company's last annual report prior to the end of the share price measured as the average of the 20 days' closing share price measured as the average of the 20 days' closing share price prior measured as the average of the 20 days' closing share price prior to the end of the three-year performance period.
-So of the vesting multiple is linked to the EBIT and 20% of the vesting multiple is linked to the grant date fair values using a Monte Carlo Simulation.
+For the PSUs granted in 2020 and 2021, 60% of the vesting multiple is linked to the EBIT and 20% of the vesting multiple is linked to the Return on net operating capital (RONOC), both of the DKSH Group as reported in the Company's last annual report prior to the end of the three-year performance period.
+20% of the vesting multiple depends on the share price measured as the average of the 20 days' closing share price prior to the end of the three-year performance period.
+The share price condition (e.g. market condition) has been factored into the grant date fair values using a Monte Carlo Simulation.

-Year Number of PSUs granted Fair Value of PSUs 1
+Year Number of PSUs granted Fair Value of PSUs

-2019 70,738 55.20

 2020 105,251 47.24

+2021 100.955 69.71

-1 in CHF.
+in CHF

-The total expense recognized for the period relating to share-based payment transactions amounted to CHF 1.9 million (2019: CHF 2.1 million).
+The total expense recognized for the period relating to share-based payment transactions amounted to CHF 5.3 million (2020: CHF 1.9 million).

-30. Acquisitions and disposals
+30. Acquisitions and Disposals